 A music composer may do most of their work solo, but certainly they could not succeed without a team of sorts.
 From the musicians that ultimately perform their compositions (and often collaborate), to the engraver that helps transmit the composer's musical ideas to polished, notated scores for the musicians, to the engineer that helps solidify the music in a consumable format through recording, mixing, and mastering (to say nothing of the business roles which include manager, agent, publisher, and social media manager) — it's a team effort.

-Watching popular YouTube personalities may lead us to believe they are a one-person show, and often they truly are, but there are also plenty of larger-scale productions being released on YouTube.
+Watching popular YouTube personalities may lead us to believe they are a one-person show, and sometimes they truly are, but there are also plenty of larger-scale productions being released on YouTube.
 From videographer to location scout to personal assistant, many YouTubers employ a team of skilled collaborators that help execute their vision in an efficient and effective manner (sometimes full-time team members, sometimes virtual assistants).

 There are certainly plenty of creators who work mostly or completely solo, but in many domains/fields there is far too much to accomplish, requiring a much-too-broad skill set, for a single person to do well or even know how to do well.

 Teams of builders – non-fungible skills

 With technology builders, we can see even more clearly that teams are the atomic unit of productivity.

 Do you really just need a ReactJS developer?
 Or do you actually want to ship a working product/feature to address a customer need and drive an outcome for your business?

 Builder is a popular catch-all term at present (2022) for those who build software products, but the reality is builders come in all shapes and sizes.
 Most often their skills are non-fungible (3), and even technology generalists typically have one or more areas of specialty (i.e., T-shaped skills, more this another time).